 Overview of Hawaii Mortgages

-Hawaii is on many Americans’ bucket lists – and for good reason.
-The tropical climate and beautiful beaches are not to be missed.
-Hawaii mortgage rates tend to be higher than the national average.
-All five Hawaii counties have conforming loan limits above the baseline $417,000 limit.
+Hawaii is on many Americans’ bucket lists, and for good reason, as the tropical climate and beautiful beaches are not to be missed.
+Recently, Hawaii mortgage rates tend to be lower than the national average.
+All five Hawaii counties have conforming loan limits above the baseline $726,200 limit.